Battle of Aleppo (2012–2016): Background

 In 2011, Aleppo was Syria's largest city, with a population of 2.5 million people.
 A UNESCO World Heritage Site, it has been described by Time as Syria's commercial capital.
 Author Diana Darke has written that "The city has long been multi-cultural, a complex mix of Kurds, Iranians, Turkmen, Armenians and Circassians overlaid on an Arab base in which multi-denominational churches and mosques still share the space."

 Nationwide protests against President Bashar al-Assad began on 15 March 2011, as part of the Arab Spring.
-Anti-government protests were held in several districts of Aleppo on 12 August 2011, including the city's Sakhour district.
-At least two protesters were shot dead by security forces during a demonstration in Sakhour with tens of thousands of attendees.
-Regular large protests started in Aleppo in May 2012.
-During this period, government-organized rallies in support of Assad also occurred.
-However, Aleppo remained relatively undisturbed and largely supportive of the government during the 16-month-long conflict until 22 July 2012, when rebel fighters from the neighboring villages converged and penetrated into the city, to which the government responded with heavy-handed, indiscriminate bombardments.
+Anti-government protests were held in Aleppo in August 2011, including the city's Sakhour district.
+Local activists reported two protesters were killed by security forces during a raid in Sakhour neighborhood.
+However, anti-government protests in Aleppo were widely characterized as rare and small during this period, as most of the city remained undisturbed and supportive of the Syrian government.
+Throughout 2011, large government-organized rallies in support of Assad also occurred.
+On 11 October 2011, a large rally in support of Bashar al-Assad was held in Saadallah al-Jabiri Square.
+According to Syrian state media, more than 1.5 million attended the rally, and it was among the largest held in Syria.

+More regular protests only began in Aleppo in the spring of 2012, including demonstrations organized by students at the University of Aleppo in May 2012.
+Student activists were reportedly attacked by security forces and violently clashed with pro-government students.
+However, Aleppo retained considerable government support throughout much of 2012, until 19 July 2012, when rebel fighters from the northern countryside violently penetrated into the city, joining with rebels operating in the city's south, to which the government responded with heavy-handed bombardments.

 On 16 February 2012, the UN General Assembly issued a resolution with a vote of 137 in favour, 12 against, and 17 abstentions, and called on Syria "to immediately put an end to all human rights violations and attacks against civilians."